Updating a disk

 -

-Make sure that the partition increased:
+Make sure the partition size has increased:

 lsblk /dev/vdb